mobily-enterprises/jsonreststores/README.md

 JsonRestStores
 ==============

-JsonRestStores is the best way to create REST stores that return JSON data.
-JsonRestStores is in RC1 status, and the API is locked.
+JsonRestStores is the best way to create **self-documenting** REST stores that return JSON data (yes: self-documenting!).
+JsonRestStores is in RC3 status, and the API is 100% locked.
 Please (find and) file bugs and requests as issues against this repo.

 Rundown of features:

 * **DRY approach**.
 Create complex applications keeping your code short and tight, without repeating yourself.
 * **Down-to-earth**.
 It does what developers _actually_ need, using existing technologies.
 * **Database-agnostic**.
-You can either use a generic database connector, or implement the data-manipulation methods yourself.
+You can either use a generic database connector, or implement the (simple!) data-manipulation methods yourself.
 * **Protocol-agnostic**.
 For now, only HTTP is implemented.
 However, with JsonRestStores the protocol used to make REST calls doesn't actually matter.
 * **Schema based**.
 Anything coming from the client will be validated and cast to the right type.
 * **API-ready**.
 Every store function can be called via API, which bypass permissions constraints